sw7x/split-futuresoft-project-into-oop-packages/README.md

 ## Process 1
-Overall class diagram diagram split it into modules
+Overall class diagram diagram split it into packages
 - mark each package in overall class diagram
-- mention for each module use cases, entity attr, entity behaviours
+- mention for each package use cases, entity attr, entity behaviours

 ## Process 2
-Draw seperate class diagrams for each module
+Draw seperate class diagrams for each package
-- for each module tasks seperate class diagrams
+- for each package tasks seperate class diagrams
-    - module task list
+    - package task list
-    - module class diagram
+    - package class diagram
-- mention for each module use cases, entity attr, entity behaviours
+- mention for each package use cases, entity attr, entity behaviours